 For packet oriented data services, the first event of a communication attempt shall be the PDP context activation or a similar event and an IRI-BEGIN record shall be issued.
 The end of the communication attempt shall be the PDP context deactivation and an IRI-END record shall be issued.
 While a PDP context is active, IRI-CONTINUE records shall be used for CC relevant IRI data records, IRI-REPORT records otherwise.

 Record type 4 is used for non-communication related subscriber action, like subscriber controlled input (SCI) for service activation.
 For simple cases, it can also be applicable for reporting unsuccessful communication attempts.
 It can also be applicable to report some subscriber actions which may trigger communication attempts or modifications of an existing communication, when the communication attempt or the change of the existing communication itself is reported separately.

+Record type 4 is also used to convey the LALS reports.

+NOTE: The current version of the specification defines only the LALS Target Positioning capability.
+The Enhanced Location for IRI capability is FFS.

 For the IMS domain the IRI record types are used in a different way than described in this clause.
 Details on the IRI type usage in the IMS domain are defined in clause 7.5.